razorware/netcore/RazorWare.Core.Toolbox/Data/README.md

 * DataExtensions.cs -
   Implementing a set of extensions to build and configure a schema.
 The delegates are extended to create a single fluent API delegate.
-  This means that a fluent delegate can be further extended prior to execution and execution is essentially lazy.
-Performance *seems* to be improved over instanced classes and class instance extensions although no hard data has been generated to substantiate the same.
+  This means that a fluent delegate can be further extended prior to execution and execute immediate, lazy or a mix.

+  Prior to working on `DataExtensions`, you should have a deep understanding of delegates.
+Take time to understand what the `DataExtensions`
+  API is doing and how it behaves.
+Seemingly minor changes in the behavior of a delegate can have extensive ramifications throughout the execution of the delegate.

+  Benefits of this particular fluent API paradigm (delegate extensions) include the ease of threading and possibility of atomic execution.